 Finding a vintage Sup’R’Mod RF modulator made by M&R will be difficult, and it’s not really practical on a compact Apple IIc.
 If you need a cheap, easily available and convenient substitute, you can use a modern RF modulator intended for connecting DVD players to older TV sets.
 These were common in the early 2000s, so used ones cost less than $10.
 Just connect the RCA connector to the yellow RCA video input on the RF modulator, and connect the antenna connector to the antenna input on the TV, and tune the TV to channel 3.
 Ignore the red and yellow sound inputs.

-A modern RF modulator won’t be period correct, but one very common supplier of them was Radio Shack.
+A modern RF modulator won’t be period correct, but one very common supplier of them was Radio Shack, a familiar name to any vintage computing enthusiast.
 If you can score a Radio Shack-branded RF modulator, it will at least look the part.